-After a year of learning Chinese with Chinese for Professionals in Sydney, David shares his top Chinese Mandarin language learning tips:
+After a year of learning Chinese with Chinese for Professionals in Australia, David shares his top Chinese Mandarin language learning tips:

 1. Keep in mind that learning Mandarin is going to be a very slow process.
 To give you an idea, I started Mid 2012 with New Practical Chinese Reader Book 2.
 I knew only pinyin, stroke order, some basic grammar and only had a small vocabulary (I’m Australian born – Cantonese background, but NCPR2 at the time was already difficult enough for me).
 Unfortunately I never got a chance to do an exchange (something I wish I did).
 I haven’t been the most consistent though, – started and stopped a few times.
 I’ve certainly come a long way, but I still feel like the more I learn the less I know.